-Several terms used throughout the navX-MXP libraries and documentation may not be commonly understood and are defined herein.
+Several terms used throughout the navX-sensor libraries and documentation may not be commonly understood and are defined herein.

-A working knowledge of the following Basic Terminology is highly recommended when working with navX-MXP or any other Inertial Measurement Unit (IMU).
+A working knowledge of the following Basic Terminology is highly recommended when working with a navX-sensor or any other Inertial Measurement Unit (IMU).

 Pitch, Roll and Yaw